 When cycling, the aerobic system is the primary power producer from standing still to the point that your cardiovascular system cannot utilize any more oxygen (VO2 Max).
 In terms of the cycling power zones, this includes active recovery, endurance, tempo, sweet spot, and threshold.

 However, just because you start riding above your threshold doesn’t mean your aerobic system turns off.
 The aerobic system continues working to help process the by-products of the other two energy systems.

 The anaerobic energy system produces ATP rapidly and doesn’t require oxygen.
 This system is the primary power producer for intense efforts lasting thirty seconds to around three minutes.
 Anaerobically, your body converts glucose into ATP and pyruvate.
 The pyruvate is then converted into ATP or lactate.

 During a ride, you begin to use the anaerobic energy system anytime you tip over your FTP.
 Usually, you can feel when your anaerobic system is working hard because of the burning sensation in the working muscles.
 Related anaerobic power zones include threshold, VO2 Max, and of course, anaerobic capacity.

-Neuromuscular Energy System
+ATP-PC Energy System

-The neuromuscular energy system is what fuels your max sprint power and short bursts.
+The ATP-PC energy system is what fuels your max sprint power and short bursts.
 While this system produces energy quickly, it requires extended periods of recovery.
 This is why you have to rest in between sprint efforts.